-For creating data points, you will need the attribute values for DataType and Identifier.
+For creating data points in ei3, you will need the attribute values for DataType and Identifier.

 Use the Identifier from the displayed attributes for the Read Address of the data point.

-Below is a list of OPC UA data types to our supported data types.
+Below is a list of OPC UA data types supported by Amphion data collection.

 - OPC UA